What is the Police Infringement Notice System (PINS)?

 Tasmania Police has developed a mobile application (app), the Police Infringement Notice System (PINS), which issues infringement notices electronically via tablet computers.

-PINS processes the infringement electronically and it is sent to the recipient by post.
+PINS processes the infringement electronically and it is sent to the recipient by post or email where consent has been given.

 PINS features include automatic retrieval of licence, registration details and the photograph of the licence holder for identity checks.